The word Reiki is of Japanese origin.

 Lama Tséwang Rikdzen of the Bön lineage has a very extensive biography, but as far as is known it has not been translated into English.
 However, a few brief details are currently available.

 Lama Tséwang Rikdzen (Lama is a spiritual master or guru venerated by his students as an authentic embodiment of the Buddhist teachings, and Rikdzen is one who holds a high degree of knowledge and wisdom) was a historical person who was one of twin sons born to Lama Drenpa Namkha.
 His mother was Öden Barma, who was a Brahmin from India.
 His twin brother is known as Pema Thongdrol by the Bönpos (practitioners of Bön) and as Guru Padmasambhava by Buddhists (in other Tibetan lineages).
 Both Lama Drenpa and Khandro Öden Barma, were very realized spiritual practitioners.
 Lama Tséwang Rikdzen’s life story is told in four volumes of texts.
 He is most widely practiced as a long life yidam (Yidam is an enlightened deity whose specific qualities and form are meditated upon), as one of his powers was in extending his lifespan.
 Some texts say that he lived over 500 years, others say that he lived over 800 years.
 There is no documentation of his death.
 He was a realized practitioner of Dzogchen (Dzogchen aka Great Perfection, is the ultimate of all of the 84,000 teachings of the Buddha, the realization of Buddha Samantabhadra) as well as having mastery of tantric practice.
-(This information about Lama Tsewang Rikdzen is by Raven Cypress Wood of Ligmincha Institute).
+(This information about Lama Tsewang Rikdzen is translated by Raven Cypress Wood of Ligmincha Institute).

 WHAT IS REIKI?